European Shorthair Cat

 Ears

 The ears are medium size, with rounded tips.
-They should appear well balanced on the head.
+They appear well balanced on the head.
 Ears may be furnished, but do not typically display streamers or long tufts.

 Coat